 The amount of time that food is safe after thawing varies by the method used to thaw it.
 Microwave and cold-water thawing require immediate cooking, while thawing in the fridge can buy you a few days.

 Meat can be safely thawed in the microwave but you should remove all plastic wrap and foam trays before beginning the defrost process.
 Thaw meat on low power so that the meat is heated more evenly.

-You can thaw meat in the refrigerator with some advanced planning because it takes some time.
-For example, a frozen turkey takes 24 hours to thaw for every 5 lbs. of weight.
-One lb. of ground meat or chicken takes 24 hours, perhaps longer if the temperature in your refrigerator is below the optimum temperature of 40 degrees Fahrenheit.
+You can thaw meat in the refrigerator with some advance planning because it takes some time.
+For example, a frozen turkey takes 24 hours to thaw for every 5 pounds of weight.
+One pound of ground meat or chicken takes 24 hours, perhaps longer if the temperature in your refrigerator is below the optimum temperature of 40 degrees Fahrenheit.

-To thaw meat in cold water, place it in a leak-proof bag, submerge it in cold water, and change the water every 30 minutes so it stays cold.
-According to the USDA Food and Safety Inspection Service, 1 lb. of meat could thaw in an hour; maybe less.
-A few pounds may thaw in two to three hours.
-Estimate about 30 minutes a pound for a whole chicken or turkey.
+To thaw meat in cold water, place it in a leak-proof bag, submerge it in cold water and change the water every 30 minutes so it stays cold, explains the University of Illinois Extension.
 Cook meat thawed in cold water immediately, even before you refreeze it.

 You can cook frozen meat without thawing it if you run out of time to thaw.
 Plan on cooking the meat at least 50 percent longer than if it were in a thawed state.